Cynisca: Cynisca's cultural impact

 Based on archaeological evidence such as the locations of her dedications and hero-cult, as well as the speculation of modern scholars, Cynisca's win at the Olympics likely had a great impact on women across the Greek world, not only her fellow Lacedaemonians.
-After Cynisca's victory several other Greek women went on to achieve varying levels of success in the sport of chariot racing, including Euryleonis, Belistiche, Zeuxo, Encrateia and Hermione, Timareta, Theodota, and Cassia.
+After Cynisca's victory, several other Greek women went on to achieve varying levels of success in the sport of chariot racing, including Euryleonis, Belistiche, Zeuxo, Encrateia and Hermione, Timareta, Theodota, and Cassia.
 However, according to Pausanias, none of these women gained greater recognition for their victories than Cynisca.
-When Berenike of Egypt won in the four-horse chariot race at the Olympics in the early third century BCE, she commissioned an epigram by the poet Posidippus in which she explicitly claimed to have "stolen" the fame (κῦδος) of Cynisca.
+When Berenike of Egypt won in the four-horse chariot race at the Olympics in the early third century BC, she commissioned an epigram by the poet Posidippus in which she explicitly claimed to have "stolen" the fame (κῦδος) of Cynisca.
 Her epigram was included in the so-called Greek Anthology, which also indicates its continuing relevance long after the victory itself.

-Some scholars have also suggested that Cynisca's Olympic victories and heroic qualities were likely also honoured by men, based on the fact that her heroön was placed in a prominent location near the Platanistas, the exercise grounds for male Spartan youths.
+Some scholars have suggested that Cynisca's Olympic victories and heroic qualities were likely also honored by men, based on the fact that her heroön was placed in a prominent location near the Platanistas, the exercise grounds for Spartan youths.

 In modern times, Cynisca has been commemorated by the Greek poet Zoe Karelli, who wrote a poem about her love for horses and the Olympic victory which made her name famous in Greek history.

-Cynisca was also one of the women included in Judy Chicago's 1979 contemporary feminist art exhibit titled The Dinner Party.

-In the sporting world, her name has been adopted by the "Kyniska Hoops" amateur girls basketball organization, which was founded in 2009 and strives to empower young female athletes.
+Cynisca is included in Judy Chicago's 1979 feminist art exhibit commemorating historically famous women throughout civilization, The Dinner Party.
+In sports of the modern era, Cynisca continues to be recognized.
+Cynisca Cycling is a U.S. registered women's professional cycling team named after the Spartan princess.
+Kyniska Advocacy is a UK organization fostering a safe environment for women in sports.
+Kyniska Hoops is an AAU girls' basketball club, also playing in the girls' U.S. Junior National basketball tournament.